junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 #### Act 3

 A loud flutter of wings adds to the sounds of millions of wings crashing and rustling, so loud and strong it distinguishes itself from all the other wings.
 A strong gust sweep through, sending the vultures that perch on his back with claws digging into spine blown away.
 The ones pecking his arms lose their grip too, spreading their wings to try to keep some balance.
-The edge and feathers of the wings brush on the opening wounds, sending his body involuntarily shudder.
+The edge and feathers of the wings brush on the opening wounds, sending his body involuntary shudder.

 The surrounding sounds a lot quieter suddenly.
-For a second, Dean thinks if it might be his ears suddenly deafened, like a TV turned off the audio all of a sudden.
-But then he realizes the sound of wings are still there, but further away.
+For a second, Dean thinks if it might be his ears suddenly deafened, like a TV player muted all of a sudden.
+But then he realizes the sound of wings are still there, but further away, like behind a closed sound-proof door.
 The sensation of feathers and wings are still on his skin -- which, looks like he has skin again, on the places that he's sure bleeding like drained pipe mere seconds ago.

-The broken bones grow back, the cut tendon connect together, blood flowing through the veins smoothly, the skin feels new and tight.
+The broken bones start growing back, the cut tendon connecting together, blood flowing through the veins smoothly, the skin feels new and tight.
 The burning and wet sensation recedes, so does the freezing dumbing sensation.
 There is only a lingering familiar lukewarm touch on the skin exposed through the torn cloth, a fluff sensation that is barely there.

+It is not the vulture wings that touched him.
+It is not.

 Dean opens his eyes, lowering his arms.
-He is surrounded by something warm and huge, wrapping him up like the best natural feathery quilt, covering him from head to toe.
-No one could ever hurt him from here, no vulture as well.
-It is dark, but from the flashlight that he dropped on the ground a few inches away, he sees the wings around him isn't pure black.
-It's glittering tiny little shine of light, like the finest diamond inlayed in between the feathers.
+He is surrounded by something warm and huge, wrapping him up like the best natural feathery quilt, covering him from head to toe like a cocoon, but with enough space to move too, not confining, but safe.
+No one could ever hurt him from here, he knows instantly, not vultures, not any monster, not even God or Death themselves, Dean just knows.

+It is dark, but through the faint flashlight that he dropped on the ground inches away by his feet, he sees the wings around him isn't pure black.
+It's glittering tiny little shine of silvery light, like the finest diamond inlayed in between the feathers.

 Dean doesn't need anything else to know who it is.